lpryszcz/htseq/doc/refoverview.rst

 =========================

 For all supported file formats, parser classes (called ``Reader``) are provided.
-These classes all instatiated by giving a file name or an open file or stream and the function as iterator generators, i.e., the parser objects can be used, e.g., in a ``for`` loop to yield a sequence of objects, each desribing one record.
+These classes all instantiated by giving a file name or an open file or stream and the function as iterator generators, i.e., the parser objects can be used, e.g., in a ``for`` loop to yield a sequence of objects, each describing one record.
 The table gives the parse class and the record class yielded.
 For details, see the linked documentation

 For most formats, functionality for writing files of the format is provided.
 See the detailed documentation